wting/williamting.com/_posts/2012-04-21-infinite-prime-list-generator.md

 Traditionally generating primes via [Sieve of Eratosthenes][sieve] involves crossing off all the multiples of prime *p* up to an arbitrary number *n*.

-For an incremental list, we cross off multiples of prime when evaluating the number rather than ahead of time.
-Afterwards, we store the next composite number and the prime number back in the table.
+For an incremental list, cross off multiples of prime when evaluating the number rather than ahead of time.
+Afterwards, store the next composite number and the prime number back in the table.
 This emulates an iterator's behavior by storing the state of the prime multiples (composite number) and the step size (prime number).

-For example, instead of eliminating all the multiples of 2 from an array of size *n*, we merely store the first composite and step size (4,2) in our table.
-Progressing through the natural set starting from 2, any numbers not already in the table are primes.
+For example, instead of eliminating all the multiples of 2 from an array of size *n*, store the first composite and step size (4,2) in the table.
+Progressing through the natural set starting from 2, any number not in the table is considered prime.

 {% highlight python %}
 def gen_prime():